🎉 Fan Zones

 The Heights

-Neighborhood bars with craft beer focus.
+Neighborhood sports bars with a good atmosphere.
 Good vibe for morning and afternoon matches.
 Truth BBQ nearby for pre-match BBQ.

 Fan Zone Tips